 Nicole Anona Banowetz

 Nicole Banowetz works professionally as an artist in sculpture, design, installation, and education.
 She graduated from Colorado State University in 2004 with a BFA in sculpture.
-She has also lived and worked internationally creating mosaic work in India and working and showing in Italy, Ireland, Russia, Germany and England.
+She has also lived and worked internationally creating and / or showing work in India, Italy, Ireland, Russia, Germany, Sweden, Poland, Taiwan, and England.
 Nicole has shown in the Biennial of the Americas, The Museum of Outdoor Arts, the Arvada Center, Ironton Gallery, OpenART, Pirate Contemporary, Gray Contemporary, Saginaw Valley State University Art Gallery, and the Kreuzburg Pavilion.
 She is in the permanent collection of the Denver Children's Museum and the Denver Zoo in the US, The Amsterdam Light festival's Light Art Collection, and Kids Awesome Museum in Taipei, Taiwan.